November 1, 2017

 Once you have checked the builder is licenced, you then want to check that they have sufficient experience and have a high standard of quality.

 Find out how long they have been in business.
 The ATO statistics show that only 47% of businesses will survive to the end of their first 3 years.
 So you want to make sure you pick a builder who can not only get past the planning stage for your project and the build but will also be there for any rectification works.
 The ATO also reports that only a third of businesses will make it past 10 years.
-This means you should look at builders many years in their business demonstrating they have good business sense and are in it for the long haul.
+This means you should look at builders with many years in their business demonstrating they have good business sense and are in it for the long haul.

 The next questions should be around what sort of work has the builder done in the past.
-For example, you want to build a set of townhouses but the builder only has experience in putting together granny flats kits that don’t need council approval.
+For example, you want to build a set of townhouses but the builder only has experience in putting together granny flat kits that don’t need council approval.
 You really would need to question if they are able to undertake the project you want to do with their experience.

 Then, check for the quality of their work.
 Look for online reviews and ask for testimonials from previous clients.
 Ask to see finished project examples.
 Does the builder seem professional?
 Are they dressed neatly?
 Do they have a website?
 These are all keys to understanding the level of standards the builder has and how they will deliver your project.